Wiley Drake

-Wiley S. Drake (born November 23, 1943) is a California-based minister and radio host.
-He was the vice-presidential candidate for the American Independent Party ticket in California in 2008.
-Drake has drawn controversy for his use of imprecatory prayer.
-He is the pastor of the First Southern Baptist Church of Buena Park in Buena Park, California.
+Wiley S. Drake (November 23, 1943 – January 27, 2026) was an American minister and radio host based in California.
+He was the vice-presidential candidate for the America's Party ticket in California in 2008.
+Drake drew controversy for his use of imprecatory prayer.
+He was the pastor of the First Southern Baptist Church of Buena Park in Buena Park, California.

 Background

 Drake grew up in Magnolia, Arkansas.
 He spent much of his time with his grandfather, Hamp Smead Beasley, a horse trader who took him to revival meetings.
 After winning a rodeo purse at 14, he joined the rodeo circuit.
 He joined the Navy at 17 and served on the Kitty Hawk.

+Drake died in Buena Park on January 27, 2026, at the age of 82.

+Ministry

 Homeless ministry

 During the 1980s and 1990s, Drake clashed with officials of the city of Buena Park when he "turned his church parking lot and a church recreation building into a makeshift homeless shelter...", housing groups of homeless persons for months at a time.
 This activity led to his conviction in July 1997 of violation of building and property usage codes.